I. About ProCon.org

 - Which specific passage(s) you believe we should consider excerpting or referencing, and

 - Where exactly on ProCon.org you believe it should appear, and

 Yes.
-If your lesson plans or educational resources reference ProCon.org content, then please let us know, and we may add them to our website in “Lesson Plans Using ProCon.org” or “How Educators Use ProCon.org” in order to give other teachers or librarians ideas for their own plans.
+If your lesson plans or educational resources reference ProCon.org content, then please let us know, and we may add them to our website in “Lesson Plans Using ProCon.org” in order to give other teachers or librarians ideas for their own plans.

-To let us know, email links to procon[at]eb.com to where ProCon.org is referenced, send the lesson or resource itself as an email attachment, or provide a testimonial statement about your use of ProCon.org.
+To let us know, email links to procon[at]eb.com to where ProCon.org is referenced or send the lesson or resource itself as a link or text within an email (note we will not open email attachments).
 Remember to include the name and location of your school.